sebastianbergmann/phpunit/SECURITY.md

 Instead, please email `sebastian@phpunit.de`.

+Use my [PGP key](https://sebastian-bergmann.de/gpg.asc) for encrypted email, for example when your report includes proof-of-concept exploits against third-party systems.

 Please include as much of the information listed below as you can to help me better understand and resolve the issue:

 * The type of issue